-1. Go to your Facebook profile and press the triangle dropdown menu button in the top right.
+1. Go to your Facebook profile and press the three parallel lines in the top right.

 1. Going to Facebook’s settings panel.